How to Restore Your Ohio Gun RightsOctober 29, 2020

-Fortunately, Ohio Revised Code section 2923.14 permits many Ohio residents an opportunity to restore their Constitutional right to own a gun by applying to the court of common pleas in the county they live in.
-In order to qualify to ask the court to restore your right to own a gun, you must have completed your sentence and no longer be on probation, parole, or court supervision.
-In addition, you must have led a law abiding lifestyle since the conviction which led to having your Second Amendment rights taken away.
-Although a subsequent conviction will not disqualify you, it will make getting your firearm rights more difficult to restore.
+Ohio law provides a legal process to restore your Ohio gun rights.
+In order to qualify, you must have completed your sentence and no longer be on probation, parole, or court supervision.
+You must have led a law abiding lifestyle since the conviction which led to having your gun rights being taken away.
+A subsequent conviction will not disqualify you from restoring your gun rights, but it will likely make getting your firearm rights more difficult to restore.

-Since the passage of Ohio Senate Bill 247, successfully restoring your right to own a firearm under Ohio law will also restore your federal right to purchase, own, and possess a firearm, which is a very important development in Ohio firearm law.
+Prior passage of Ohio Senate Bill 247, there was a question as to whether restoring your Ohio gun rights would also restore your federal rights.
+After this law was passed, restoring your Ohio gun rights also restores your federal firearm rights.
 If you are able to successfully restore your Ohio firearm rights, the court will notify the Ohio Department of Public Safety and the FBI that your firearm rights have been restored, and you should be able to legally obtain and possess a firearm without issue.

 Comments ( 27 )

 Leave a Comment